ZanderThannhauser/zebu/README.md

 ## Input file Specification

-The input file lists a series of grammar rules and directives.
-Two grammars cannot have the same name, even if defined in separate files.
+An input file lists a series of grammar rules and directives.
+Multiple named character-sets, tokens, or grammar-rules cannot have the same name, even if defined in separate files.

 ### List of Directives